usegalaxy-au/gxadmin/docs/README.mutate.md

 [`mutate fail-history`](#mutate-fail-history) | Mark all jobs within a history to state error [`mutate fail-job`](#mutate-fail-job) | Sets a job state to error [`mutate fail-terminal-datasets`](#mutate-fail-terminal-datasets) | Causes the output datasets of jobs which were manually failed, to be marked as failed
+['mutate resubmit-job'](#mutate-resubmit-job) | Sets the job state to new in the database and forces Galaxy to resubmit it.

 ### mutate delete-group-role